Zhexiao-Sun/physics-wm/README.md

 ```
 All demo videos and performance measurements use the [`fast`](config/world_model_env/fast.yaml) config referenced by the [`trainer`](config/trainer.yaml).
 You can switch to [`higher_quality`](config/world_model_env/higher_quality.yaml) for improved quality at reduced speed.

-To adjust the sampling parameters yourself (number of denoising steps, stochasticity, order, etc) of the trained diffusion world model, for instance to trade off sampling speed and quality, edit the file `config/world_model_env/fast.yaml`.

 ## Training

-We collect 2,000 episodes in HighwayEnv with an MCTS agent, yielding 2 million BEV frames with aligned states and actions as the training dataset.
+We collected 2,000 episodes in HighwayEnv with an MCTS agent, yielding 2 million BEV frames with aligned states and actions as the training dataset.
 We used a random test split of 200 episodes of 1000 steps (specified in `test_split.txt`), and the remaining 1,800 episodes for training.

 To get the data ready for training on your machine: